 WORDS FOR A NEW WORLD

 The mobility of the future will free up space in cities and change our lives for the better.
 It’s an exciting journey, and along the way we will develop a terminology for the technology and services.
-Here's what the new terms mean for our everyday lives.
+Here in the new mobility glossary is what the new terms mean for our everyday lives.

 Artificial Intelligence (AI)

 Artificial intelligence is science fiction.
 We are confronted with artificial intelligence every day.
 Both statements are true, because there is a difference between general and narrow AI.
 The former describes a computer that thinks like – or better than – a human.
 That is still way off.
 The latter involves a computer accomplishing specific tasks autonomously, e.g. face recognition on Facebook or a car that senses its surroundings quickly and precisely.
 So as you can see, we are (almost) living in the future.